Part I of Dating Demographics

 Religions vary greatly in their relation to values and technological innovation.
 Some branches of Judaism and Christianity are claimed to be especially compatible with technology, while some branches of Islam, Hinduism, and Brahmanism may be especially incompatible with it.

 The same rule applies with stereotypes.
-There’s a countless number of them that touch on gender, race, or education..
+There’s a countless number of them that touch on gender, race, or education.

 Studies show that stereotypes can be self-fulfilling.
 Tell a black student that his race performs the lowest on a test, and he will.2 The environment in which we are socialized conditions us.
 It also sets our life laws for what we believe is required to have success in any area of our life.

 Socialization is how we acquire skills, perceptions, attitudes and socially normal behaviors in order to perform as a member of society.
 Socialization is the most influential learning process any person can experience.
 Our social experiences (the praise and shame) shape our behaviors, skills and beliefs.
 In turn, our behaviors manifest customs and social norms.
 These beliefs and rules are only present in an individual after he has been socialized by his parents, family, and extended social networks.
-Although it begins early, is a lifelong process that changes with economic pressures.
+Although it begins early, it is a lifelong process that changes with economic pressures.

 I bring this to the table because I want you to understand that our ideas of what is attractive tends to not be our own.
-These ideas are heavily influenced by our environment, and they determine the cultural biases we have in selecting our girlfriend/wife.
+These ideas are heavily influenced by our environment, and they determine the cultural biases we have in selecting our partner.
 Each country, each city, each community, and each religion has messages and rules about what is socially attractive.

-Paul Graham wrote, “so far the complete list of messages I’ve picked up from cities is: wealth, style, hipness, physical attractiveness, fame, political power, economic power, intelligence, social class and quality of life.”
+Paul Graham wrote, “So far the complete list of messages I’ve picked up from cities is: wealth, style, hipness, physical attractiveness, fame, political power, economic power, intelligence, social class and quality of life.”
 3 When you take the time to list out all of the values, interests or passions people have, it’s not such a pretty thing, but the benefit of understanding assortment theory and demographics is getting yourself involved in the communities that you can relate to.

 There are always online communities you can join, but I have yet to find an online community that brings me as much joy as an in-person community.
-It doesn’t matter where you came from, or where you were born.
+It doesn’t matter where you came from or where you were born.
 It matters where you venture to find your tribe and how you use the encouragement to take your life in the direction of your choosing.
-Understanding assortment theory and demographics is powerful to achieving your dreams, and finding a woman you truly appreciate.
+Understanding assortment theory and demographics is powerful to achieving your dreams, and finding a partner you truly appreciate.

 If you’re young, try living in several places.
 Paul Graham pointed out he moved to Florence because it was the art center of the world, but the only problem is he was 450 years too late.
 The best approach is to figure it out through trial and error.
 Explore different cultures and different value systems.
-Date girls who have been raised in other cultures if you can’t move to another city.
+Date people who have been raised in other cultures if you can’t move to another city.

 My travels have taught me a lot about what I find attractive.
 For example: I love the lack of sexual shame in Central and South America in comparison to North America.
 One of my top goals is to live in Columbia, and immerse myself in the culture.

 Exploring different places and joining various communities in your local town allows you to pick which ones you care about most.
 Join the places that hold messages you actively accept.
-In doing so, you’ll also narrow your dating market to women who have the same values and interests.
-This will boost your compatibility with women within those places… and if you want to find love, that’s a good thing.
+In doing so, you’ll also narrow your dating market to people who have the same values and interests.
+This will boost your compatibility with people within those places… and if you want to find love, that’s a good thing.